huskly/tda-wsjson-client/README.md

 There seems to be currently two ways to authenticate:

 1. From scratch with username and password:

-   a.
-Send a message with the `login/schwab` service including the `authCode` obtained from the browser oauth flow at `trade.thinkorswim.com`;
+   1.1 Send a message with the `login/schwab` service including the `authCode` obtained from the browser oauth flow at `trade.thinkorswim.com`;

-   b.
-This will return a `token` and `refreshToken` which should be saved for future use;
+   1.2 This will return a `token` and `refreshToken` which should be saved for future use;

-   c.
+   1.3.
 The `authCode` is single use and cannot be used again once exchanged for a token.

 2. From a previously obtained `token`

-   a.
-Send a message with the `login` service including the `token` returned from the `login/schwab` response message (step 1 above).
+   2.1 Send a message with the `login` service including the `token` returned from the `login/schwab` response message (step 1 above)

-   b.
-This will return the same `token`, weirdly, and a `refreshToken`, which should be saved for future use
+   2.2 This will return the same `token`, weirdly, and a `refreshToken`, which should be saved for future use

-   c.
-The token is valid for 24 hours.
+   2.3 The token is valid for 24 hours.

 # Supported APIs